Matching anti-forcing polynomials of catacondensed hexagonal systems: Some preliminaries

 Two $M$-alternating cycles is called \emph{compatible} if they either are disjoint or intersect only at edges in $M$.
 A set of $M$-alternating cycles of $G$ is called a \emph{compatible $M$-alternating set} if every two members in it are compatible.
 It is easy to see from the above theorem that the anti-forcing number $af(G,M)$ is bounded below by $c'(G,M)$, the maximum cardinality over all compatible $M$-alternating sets of $G$.
 Furthermore, Lei et al. \cite{Lei} proved that all planar bipartite graphs satisfy the lower bound with equality, especially for hexagonal systems.

 \begin{thm}\em\cite{Lei} Let $G$ be a planar bipartite graph$.$ Then for each perfect matching $M$ of $G,$ we have $af(G,M)=c'(G,M).$ \end{thm}

-For $S\subseteq E(G)\setminus M$, an edge $e$ of $G-S$ is said to be \emph{forced} by $S$ if it belongs to all perfect matchings of $G-S$ (in chemistry it is called \emph{fixed double bond} \cite{5}), thus belongs to $M$.
-An edge $g$ of $G-S$ is said to be \emph{anti-forced} by $S$ if it belongs to no perfect matchings of $G-S$ (in chemistry it is called \emph{fixed single bond} \cite{5}), thus does not belong to $M$.
+For $S\subseteq E(G)\setminus M$, an edge $e$ of $G-S$ is said to be \emph{forced} by $S$ if it belongs to all perfect matchings of $G-S$, thus belongs to $M$.
+An edge $g$ of $G-S$ is said to be \emph{anti-forced} by $S$ if it belongs to no perfect matchings of $G-S$, thus does not belong to $M$.
 Let $G\circleddash S$ denote the subgraph obtained from $G-S$ by deleting the ends of all the edges that forced by $S$ and deleting all the edges that anti-forced by $S$.
 Obviously we have the following lemma.

 \begin{lem} Let $G$ be a graph with a perfect matching $M.$ A subset $S\subseteq E(G)\setminus M$ is an anti-forcing set of $M$ if and only if $G\circleddash S$ is empty$.$ \end{lem}

 \begin{lem} Let $G$ be a graph with a perfect matching $M,$ and $\mathcal{C}$ be a compatible $M$-alternating set of $G.$ Given a subset $S\subseteq E(G)\setminus M,$ which consists of precisely one edge from each cycle in $\mathcal{C}.$ If $S$ anti-forces all the other edges in $E(\mathcal{C})\cap (E(G)\setminus M),$ then